reduxjs/redux/docs/getting-started.md

 }
 ```

 Actions are plain JavaScript objects.
-By convention, actions should a have a `type` field that indicates the type of action being performed.
+By convention, actions should have a `type` field that indicates the type of action being performed.
 Types should typically be defined as constants and imported from another module.

 ```js
 import { ADD_TODO, REMOVE_TODO } from '../actionTypes';